kcalliga/sample-use-cases/roles/README.md

 # User and Admin Role Assignments

 This document outlines the user and admin roles assigned within the multi-tenant OpenShift environment.
+The password for all users in this demo are set as "password"

 ## Users and Tenants